AthiraKarthe/Sudoku-Solver/README.md

 [2 0 0 5 1 0 0 0 0]]```
  <br>
  ### Solve and Display:
- The solution part ia a recursive function where we replace each zero with numbers from range(1,10) and check if it fits such that it doesnt appear in the same column or row or sub-square.
+ The solution part is a recursive function where we replace each zero with numbers from range(1,10) and check if it fits such that it doesnt appear in the same column or row or sub-square.
 This is done with the following function.
  <br>
  ```python
  def fits(n,r,c):